KateCourt/unix-exercises/index.md

 `$ mkdir recombined` ----> create new folder
 ` $ mv proteins.dat recombined/` -----> move proteins.dat to the new folder
-` $ cp recombined/proteins.dat ../proteins-saved.dat `-----> copies this file to the parent directory of our current location
+` $ cp recombined/proteins.dat ../proteins-saved.dat `-----> copies this file to the parent directory of our current location (`jamie`).
+Notice that `..` is interpreted with respect to the current working directory, not with respect to the location of the file being copied.

   <br>